httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Signalling Initial Priority in Frames

-Endpoints might prefer to signal the initial priority of a response using a frame rather than a header field.
 This document specifies a new PRIORITY_UPDATE frame for HTTP/2 ({{!RFC7540}}) and HTTP/3 ({{!I-D.ietf-quic-http}}).
 It carries priority parameters and references the target of the prioritization based on a version-specific identifier; in HTTP/2 this is the Stream ID, in HTTP/3 this is either the Stream ID or Push ID.

 In HTTP/2 the frame is sent on stream zero and in HTTP/3 it is sent on the client control stream ({{!I-D.ietf-quic-http}}, Section 6.2.1).
 This allows the